ben-ng/minifyify/Readme.md

 Set to `false` to disable source maps.

 ## FAQ

+ * Why is this not a *real* transform?

+   At this time of writing it is not possible to acheive what minifyify does with a pure transform.
+Minifyify needs to transform browserify's source map, which is only appended after all transforms have run and the bundling process is complete.
+That is the job of the `.consumer()` function.

  * Wait..
 Why did the total size (souce code + map) get BIGGER??